devizer/Universe.SqlServerJam/SqlServer-Version-Management/README.md

 ```
 <br/>

-&#x1F31F; Install four SQL Server Instances on system drive, and put data and log folders on second ssd:
+&#x1F31F; Install four SQL Server Instances and their ```tempdb``` on system drive, and place the data and log folders on the secondary SSD:
 ```powershell
 $sqlServers=@"
 2022 Developer Updated: DEVELOPER2022,